AssoAndrea/Json_Parser/README.md

 - **FLT_DFR**(v) for dereference a **float** obtained by a JsonDict
 - **ARR_DFR**(v) for dereference a **dArr** obtained by a JsonDict

+# you can read the main.c for an example